Poagesh/AlumniBlog/README.md

 Contributions are welcome!
 Please open issues or submit pull requests for enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to [your.email@example.com](mailto:your.email@example.com).
+For any questions or feedback, please reach out to poagesh59@gmail.com.